 It received further repairs to keep it running, until in 1993 its deteriorating condition caused it to be reduced to use on only a handful of peak days.
 It was repainted again in 1994 to enable it to continue in occasional use, but unfortunately two of the large sidelights cracked again, and the work required to replace them was considered futile considering the poor general state of the body.
 It requires complete re-sheeting with new window frames.
 It had been assumed that the considerable water ingress and obvious internal damage also indicated the need for major structural renewal, but on stripping out the interior the timber body structure has in fact been found to be in quite remarkably good condition, with only one significant area of rot, in the cant rail above one of the first class compartments.

-Its overhaul has now started, and is being undertaken by the team who completed the overhaul of Bulleid Brake coach No.2526 in the Autumn of 2009.
+Its overhaul is well under way, and is being undertaken by the team who completed the overhaul of Bulleid Brake coach No.2526 in the Autumn of 2009.

 Type: CK (Corridor Composite)